liutaocode/talking_face_preprocessing/README.md

 * The purpose of padding_to_align_audio is to pad the end of the audio to match the dimensionality, with the goal of maintaining consistency with video frames for convenient training.
 * The result shape is `(25, T, 1024)`, 25 means all hidden layers including the one audio feature extraction plus 24 hidden layers.
 You can change code get specific layers, such as last layer, for training.
-* The purpose for extract all layers is that we trained on `weighted sum` strategies in [this project](https://github.com/liutaocode/DiffDub).
+* The purpose for extract all layers is that we trained on `weighted sum` strategies in [diffdub](https://github.com/liutaocode/DiffDub) and [anitalker](https://github.com/X-LANCE/AniTalker).
 * Currently, we only have tested feature extraction on hubert model.
 * If your audio is long ( > 120 seconds), please set computed_device from `cuda` to `cpu` to avoid GPU out-of-memory.
 * If you want to extract MFCC feature, you can use `python_speech_features`.